-An Edixa II, which was the rangefinder version.
+An Edixa II, which was the rangefinder version of the Edixa.
 The rangefinder lever is hidden below the bar that crosses the lens mount.
 It has a separate viewfinder window for composing the photograph.
 This example has an Isco Isconar 45mm f/2.8 lens, like most of the Edixa IIs, but apparently they were also available with Steinheil Cassar.

 A slightly different rangefinder variant, the Edixa II-L, from around 1957.
 It had the same rangefinder as the Edixa II, but a different coupling mechanism to the lens (note the rotating knob beneath the lens and the lack of 'cross bars').
 It also had a film indicator dial integrated in the rewind knob.
 This model appears to have been sold with Isco Westanar 45mm f/2.8 lenses in Prontor-SVS shutter only, so was of better specification than the earlier model.

 The Wirgin Stereo was modelled on the Edixa and looked fairly similar to the Iloca Stereo cameras elsewhere on this site.
 It had less of the Iloca's quirks though, the viewfinder was conveniently placed at the top side of the camera and it had a standard wind lever that forwarded the film in several strokes.
 The lenses were focussed by use of a single focus lever and aperture and speed settings were linked through a gear system.
 The camera used the 5-sprocket system (see Iloca Stereo page) and had a 24x24mm frame size.
 It appears that all Stereo versions came with Steinheil Cassar lenses.
 Versions with rangefinder plus or minus uncoupled light meter were also available (see below).